A Dallas Cowboys football blog

 Jeff counts $2.95 million against the 2019 cap.
 If released, Dallas gets back $2.5 million in relief.

-Dallas has some young options at in Kavon Frazier, Darian Thompson, and Donovan Wilson.
+Dallas has some young options at safety in Kavon Frazier, Darian Thompson, and Donovan Wilson.
 Thompson actually started all 16 games for the Giants in 2017, so the Cowboys could be comfortable with him as their primary backup.

 Of course, Heath may not losing his starting job at all.
 Iloka still has to come in and take it from him, but we expect an open competition that he has a very good shot at winning.